pyacq/pyacq/doc/streams.rst

 and :func:`InputStream.recv()` to receive data from their input streams.
 If the stream is a plaindata type, then calling :func:`recv() <InputStream.recv()>` will return the next data chunk.
-In contrast, sharedmem streams only return the poisition within the shared memory array of the next data chunk.
+In contrast, sharedmem streams only return the position within the shared memory array of the next data chunk.
 In this case, it may be more useful to call :func:`InputStream.get_array_slice()` to return part of the shared memory buffer.